Dr. Laura Pawlow

 A. The URCA Coordinator will briefly check in with all Assistants and their mentors at the semester's mid-point.
 If it becomes apparent that the student is not receiving an appropriate experience, the position will be pulled.
 Faculty who have had positions pulled will be ineligible to reapply for URCA Assistant positions (paid or unpaid) for three years.

 A. The URCA Coordinator will briefly check in with all Assistants and their mentors at the semester's mid-point.
 If it becomes apparent that the student is not performing his or her duties appropriately, the position will be pulled.
 If it is a paid position, the student will not receive the financial award.
 If the student is receiving course credit, an appropriate grade will be assigned at the end of the semester.
 Students who have had positions pulled will be ineligible to reapply for future URCA Assistant positions.
+Also, students who commit to an URCA position are expected to honor that commitment.
+Those who withdraw for unauthorized reasons (as determined by the URCA Coordinator) will be ineligible to participate in any URCA program in the future.

 A. Yes!
 Faculty can apply for as many students as they can appropriately mentor on their project.
 However, since there is a limited number of monetary awards (80 per semester), each approved faculty member will likely only receive one funded position.
 In the case of a faculty member mentoring multiple students, the faculty member will choose which student receives the award.
 (Although ALL students can receive course credit if the faculty member is giving it - there are no limits on that.)
 The awardee will be chosen at the discretion of the faculty member: he or she could be randomly selected, the award could be given to the strongest applicant, or the mentor could give the award based on knowledge of a student's financial need.
 The award cannot be split or shared among students.